Ast3risk-ops/blog/content/blog/blend_v4/index.md

 ### Add the `breakfast` repo

-At the end of your `pacman.conf` add the following lines:
+At the end of your `/etc/pacman.conf` add the following lines:

 ```ini
  [breakfast]